aks/bash-lib/README.md

     list_size VAR                        # returns the number of items

+    list_dump VAR                        # output the contents of VAR, with indexes

     sort_str VAL ...                     # sort the space-separated words of VAL ..

-    sort_list VAR                        # sort the contents of VAR (a list) in place
+    list_sort VAR                        # sort the contents of VAR (a list) in place

-    sorted_list VAR                      # output the items of VAR sorted
+    list_sorted VAR                      # output the items of VAR sorted

-    sort_str2lines                       # sort STR with each item in a separate line
+    sort_str2lines STRING                # sort STR with each item in a separate line

-    sort_list2lines                      # sort LIST with each item in a separate line
+    sort_list2lines VAR                  # sort LIST with each item in a separate line

     split_into  VAR "STRING" SEP         # split "STRING" by SEP into VAR

     split_str   "STRING" [SEP]           # split "STRING" by SEP

-    join_list VAR [SEP] ..               # join the items in VAR into a list, separated by SEP, SEP can be
+    list_join VAR [SEP] ..               # join the items in VAR into a list, separated by SEP, SEP can be
         AND    -- separate with " and "
         OR     -- separate with " or "